 - Endurance of spine and core muscles

-Below is a diagram showing the overall progression theme for how you will train at Got Function.
+Below is the overall progression theme for how you will train at Got Function.
 The first two phases are the most important because they lay the foundation for everything else.
-On this site you will find many free videos that fit into the Phase I and II as described in the image below.

 Phase I (Function) > Phase II (Strength & Endurance) > Phase III (Max strength) > Phase IV (Strength-Power) > Phase V (Speed-Power)